Catherine de' Medici: Queen of France

-On 3–4 April 1559, Henry signed the Peace of Cateau-Cambrésis with the Holy Roman Empire and England, ending a long period of Italian Wars.
-The treaty was sealed by the betrothal of Catherine's thirteen-year-old daughter Elisabeth to Philip II of Spain.
-Their proxy wedding, in Paris on 22 June 1559, was celebrated with festivities, balls, masques, and five days of jousting.
+On 3–4 April 1559 Henry signed the Peace of Cateau-Cambrésis with the Holy Roman Empire and England, ending a long period of Italian Wars.
+The treaty was sealed by the betrothal of Catherine's teenage daughter Elisabeth, aged 13, to Philip II of Spain.
+Their proxy wedding was celebrated in Paris on 22 June 1559.
+As part of the celebrations, a jousting tournament was held on 30 June 1559.

 King Henry took part in the jousting, sporting Diane's black-and-white colours.
 He defeated the dukes of Guise and Nemours, but the young Gabriel, comte de Montgomery, knocked him half out of the saddle.
 Henry insisted on riding against Montgomery again, and this time, Montgomery's lance shattered in the king's face.
 Henry reeled out of the clash, his face pouring blood, with splinters "of a good bigness" sticking out of his eye and head.
 Catherine, Diane, and Prince Francis all fainted.
 Henry was carried to the Château de Tournelles, where five splinters of wood were extracted from his head, one of which had pierced his eye and brain.
 Catherine stayed by his bedside, but Diane kept away, "for fear", in the words of a chronicler, "of being expelled by the Queen".
 For the next ten days, Henry's state fluctuated.
 At times he even felt well enough to dictate letters and listen to music.
-Slowly, however, he lost his sight, speech, and reason, and on 10 July 1559 he died, aged 40.
+Slowly, however, he lost his sight, speech, and reason, and on 10 July 1559, he died, aged 40.
 From that day, Catherine took a broken lance as her emblem, inscribed with the words "lacrymae hinc, hinc dolor" ("from this come my tears and my pain"), and wore black mourning in memory of Henry.